AngelMond/ReactPortafolio/README.md

 * Install libraries
 `npm i`

-In src folder you have all the web components in diferrent sub folders as, header, footer, about-me, contact...
+In src folder you have all the web components in different sub folders such as, header, footer, about-me, contact...

 * Routes
 `Web routes are inside Router.js`